-But it’s easy to forget to pause and consider your unique team before jumping into new goals.
-Simply focusing on increasing the bottom line by lowering costs, raising prices, or increasing sales can work to increase the profitability of the company, but without the right strategy and support, it can be difficult to reach those goals.
+It’s easy to forget to pause and consider your unique team before jumping into new goals.
+Simply focusing on increasing the bottom line by lowering costs, raising prices, or increasing sales can work to increase the profitability of the company, but without the right strategy and support, it can be difficult to reach those goals as a small business.

 But what if your goals were based on the specific skills and talents of your team?